-7 Must Have Vegan Meals in a Mug
+7 Vegan Meals You Can Make in a Mug With a Microwave

 Let’s be real.
 You hate doing the dishes.
 I hate doing the dishes.
 Your mom hates doing the dishes.
 Get ready to toss the pots and pans and become a micro chef, because ALL these recipes require only a mug and a microwave.
 No need to play with fire ever again (or at least for these next seven meals).
 We’ve got you covered.☕ These recipes are SO easy—all you need to do is mix the ingredients together in your mug of choice, then nuke, nuke, nuke!
 Welcome to the Muglife, y’all.

 Sometimes, you just wake up craving a nice tall mug of pancake.
 Maybe some blueberries, bananas or chocolate chips?
 YOLO, people.
 We’re just trying to help you get your serving of fruit for the day. 🙂 Top with maple syrup or agave, and voilà!

 - 1/3 cup Bisquick or any other vegan pancake mix